 Congo Tetras feed on insects and their larvae, snails, and other types of seafood in the wild.
 They also eat some algae.

-The Congo Tetra is one of the most popular types of fish that are kept in aquariums.
+The Congo Tetra is one of the most popular fish types kept in aquariums.
 Although there are various types of tetras, this species is peaceful and easy to care for.
 It belongs to the Characidae family and comes from South America.
-They prefer soft water (dH 5 – 10) with a temperature of about 77 °F.
+They prefer soft water (dH 5 – 10) with a temperature of about 75° to 80°F.

 Congo Tetras are very popular among aquarium hobbyists.
 They belong to the Characidae family and come from the Congo River in Africa.